cyber-dojo/languages-start-points/README.md

   - [compressed.image_sizes.sorted](https://github.com/cyber-dojo/languages-start-points/blob/master/compressed.image_sizes.sorted) lists all the images named in these `manifest.json` files, together with their (compressed) sizes, in descending order.
 Informational only.

 - Run the script [build_test_publish.sh](https://github.com/cyber-dojo/languages-start-points/blob/master/build_test_publish.sh) to build the image if you are working locally.
 - Commit and push.
-The resulting image's registry is  [cyberdojo/languages-start-points](https://hub.docker.com/r/cyberdojo/languages-start-points/tags)
+The resulting image's dockerhub registry is  [cyberdojo/languages-start-points](https://hub.docker.com/r/cyberdojo/languages-start-points/tags)

 ***